Can You Breast Feed With Implants?

 Factors That Can Affect Breastfeeding With Breast Implants

-There are two main factors that can affect breastfeeding after a woman has implant surgery.
+There are two several factors that can affect breastfeeding after a woman has implant surgery.

 The first is the breast ducts, which make and express the milk.
 To insert the implants, a surgeon will need to make incisions.
-There are multiple areas where incisions can be made, which offer a variety of pros and cons.
+There are multiple areas where incisions can be made, offering various pros and cons.

-The second factor is milk let down.
+The second factor is milk “let down” or flow rate.
 When the nipple is stimulated signals go to the brain and milk is released.
-If nipple sensation is lost, let down can be inhibited.
-During breast implant surgery, an incision around the areola might affect the nipple sensation more than an incision underneath the breast.
-Meanwhile, a larger implant may stretch or tear the nerve leading to sensory loss.
+If nipple sensation is lost, flow can be limited.

-Using another incision site or a more sensibly-sized implant lowers these risks.
+Using another incision site or a more sensibly-sized implant lowers these risks, although as long as one side maintains sensation, milk flow will usually occur.

 Concerns